Idaho Lottery: Lotto America

-Lotto America (a different version than offered from 1988 to 1992) replaced the multi-state Hot Lotto in October 2017.
+Lotto America replaced the multi-state Hot Lotto in October 2017.
 (Hot Lotto was unrelated to an Idaho-only game by that name.)
 Lotto America is available in 13 states, including Idaho.

 Lucky for Life

 Lucky for Life, which began as a Connecticut-only game in 2009 called Lucky4Life, became a regional game three years later.
-A later version, which began in 2013, added a cash option for its top prize ($1000-per-day-for-life) and a second-prize "lifetime" tier of $25,000-per-year.
-Both "lifetime" prizes offer a cash option (Weekly Grand, see above, does not offer a cash option for its top prize.)
+The top prize is $1000-per-day for life, and the second-prize is $25,000-per-year for life.
+Both "lifetime" prizes offer a cash option, which began in 2013.

 On January 27, 2015, Lucky for Life added eight states, including Idaho.
-The game was modified to its current double matrix (5 of 48 white balls, and 1 of 18 green "Lucky Balls"); Ten states plus the District of Columbia have joined in addition (25 lotteries as of June 2018.)
+The game was modified to its current double matrix (5 of 48 white balls, and 1 of 18 green "Lucky Balls"); Ten states plus the District of Columbia have joined in addition.

+The game retired on February 21, 2026, replaced by a new lifetime-prize game, Millionaire for Life.

 Mega Millions

 On January 31, 2010, Mega Millions and Powerball became available to lotteries which previously offered either game.
 Idaho joined Mega Millions on the above date, as part of the games' cross-sell expansion.
-Mega Millions is drawn Tuesdays and Fridays; its games are $2 each, or $3 with the Megaplier option.
+Mega Millions is drawn Tuesdays and Fridays; its games are $5 each, and include the Megaplier.
 Mega Millions' minimum jackpot is $40 million, paid in 30 graduated yearly installments unless the cash option is chosen.

 Mega Millions is offered in 44 states, the District of Columbia, and the U.S. Virgin Islands.